Grant-Weaver-31/Shark_Tank_SQL/README.md

 # Detailed Walkthrough
 * Created a calculated field
-* Used Innerj Join to combine two tables together
+* Used Inner Join to combine two tables together
 * Filtering data by using Where clause
 * Filtering out null values
 * Renaming Columns to more helpful names